 World Parrot Trust

-In 1989, Mike Reynolds set up the World Parrot Trust, a registered charity which is now active around the world.
+In 1989, Mike Reynolds set up the World Parrot Trust at Paradise Park.
+The WPT is a registered charity which is now active around the world.
 This enables us to work for conservation in the wild as well as here at Paradise Park.
-So far we have helped the survival of 66 species of parrot in 42 countries.
+So far we have helped the survival of 70 species of parrot in 43 countries.

 Click here to learn more